 Last but not least, you want to make sure your broker is there when you need to ask a question or have a problem.
 A good way to check the support system is to open a demo account, and try it out for yourself.

-In a live trading situation, live chat is far preferable to email where you may have to wait several days for a reply.
+A reputable broker should have a dedicated support team that can answer your questions.
+In a live trading situation, phone or live chat is preferable to email where you may have to wait days for a reply.